mapconcierge/mapconcierge/README.md

 << Bio >>
 ### In English
 Taichi Furuhashi is passionate about mapping, connecting local communities with maps and sharing knowledge to empower people.
 As you know, Huge Earthquake and Tsunami destroyed a lot of cities and local communities in East Japan area, 2011.
-They are trying, how to make more resilient society with Mapping, Panorama/VR and Drone technology.
+He and local people are trying, how to make more resilient society with Mapping, Panorama/VR and Drone technology.
 Taichi is a professor of Aoyama Gakuin University and President of CrisisMappers Japan, NPO.
 Now he has started DRONEBIRD project with drones for Disaster Crisis Response.
+In addition, he has worked for advisory board chairman of Project PLATEAU.

 ### 150文字版